-1.16 MANUFACTURERS' CERTIFICATES
+1.17 MANUFACTURERS' CERTIFICATES

-- When specified in individual Specification sections, submit manufacturers' certificate to A. Architect/Engineer for review. - В. Indicate material or Product conforms to or exceeds specified requirements.
+- A. When specified in individual Specification sections, submit manufacturers' certificate to Public Works Project Engineer for review, in quantities specified for Product Data. - B. Indicate material or Product conforms to or exceeds specified requirements.
 Submit supporting reference data, affidavits, and certifications as appropriate.
-Refer to General Conditions Article 4.

-QUALITY ASSURANCE / QUALITY CONTROL OF INSTALLATION 1.17
+1.18 QUALITY ASSURANCE / QUALITY CONTROL OF INSTALLATION

-- Monitor quality control over suppliers, manufacturers, Products, services, site conditions, and A. workmanship, to produce work of specified quality. - B. Comply fully with manufacturers' instructions. - C. Comply with specified standards as minimum quality for the Work except when more stringent tolerances, codes, or specified requirements indicate higher standards or more precise workmanship.
+- A. Monitor quality control over suppliers, manufacturers, Products, services, site conditions, and workmanship, to produce work of specified quality. - B. Comply fully with manufacturers' instructions. - C. Comply with specified standards as minimum quality for the Work except when more stringent tolerances, codes, or specified requirements indicate higher standards or more precise workmanship.